lakhwinder555/Demo1/README.md

-Hello everyone welcome to dits!
+Hello Everyone welcome to dits!
 How are you ?